kailash-manasarovar/statement/docs/timeline/2023/april.md

     ![jctot19](../../content/images/jctot19.png)

 - The next day I told Sally what had happened.
 We were amazed.
 It was a miracle!
-- I followed his Twitter account.
+- I followed the Twitter account.
 - The account blocked me immediately.
 - I consequently thought it couldn't be his account after all, or maybe he was concerned about being followed by someone with my political views on gender ideology in schools.
 He was a school teacher after all!